We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 |Ikea||$21.99||13 x 20 x 4 in||low cost||side and|

 |not available||not available|

 |Brooklyn Bedding||$129-149||queen, king||allergies||side, back,|

 Some things to look for when shopping for a memory foam pillow include:

-- Toxic chemical certifications: Some memory foam pillows have earned the CertiPUR-US designation, which indicates they are free from many harmful chemicals.
+- Toxic chemical certifications: Some memory foam pillows have earned the CertiPUR-US designation, which indicates they are nontoxic and free from many harmful chemicals.
 Learn about nontoxic mattresses here.

 - Support: The size and shape of a pillow and the amount of foam it contains can affect how supportive it is.
 People who want more support might choose a thicker, wider pillow.